bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image063.png){width="3.7734372265966756in" height="2.120311679790026in"}  -->

-CSS transition properties.
+<p>CSS transition properties.</p>

 <h2>CHAPTER SUMMARY</h2>

-In this chapter, we have read about many properties of CSS in brief with examples so that it makes clear to understand the syntax of how to write code in CSS.
-The next chapter is about the most important concept in CSS named CSS Selectors.
+<p>In this chapter, we have read about many properties of CSS in brief with examples
+so that it makes clear to understand the syntax of how to write code in CSS.
+The next chapter is about the most important concept in CSS named CSS Selectors.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06.
 Taylor & Francis logo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">